-Saving in SharePoint is a two-step process: Save & Close
+Saving your edits in SharePoint is a multi-step process: Save & Close

 Save & Close

 In the ribbon, click on the Page tab and click Save & Close (the icon is a

 The yellow status bar will say "Checked out and editable"

 After you’ve saved, you’ll want to check the page in.
 This

 does several important things: it saves a minor version of the page in the page history in case you ever need to revert, it makes it so the page can be submitted for publishing, and others who have login access can see the changes you made.